Supreme Audit Office

 Constitution

 The NIK is subordinate to the Sejm (lower chamber of the Polish Parliament).
-It operates on the basis of the principle of collegiality, which means that there is a special body, called the College of the NIK (Polish: Kolegium NIK), involved in the process of approval and adoption of the most important documents that are submitted to the Sejm.
-The College is composed of the NIK President (Chair of the College), Vice-Presidents, Director General and fourteen other members.
+It operates on the basis of the collegiality principle, which means that there is a special body, called the Council of NIK (Polish: Kolegium NIK), involved in the process of approval and adoption of the most important documents that are submitted to the Sejm.
+The Council is composed of the NIK President (Chair of the Council), Vice-Presidents, Director General and fourteen other members.

 SejmActivities